 We may paraphrase a quote for a variety of reasons:

-• To clarify or highlight the truth in their original words.
+• To clarify or highlight the wisdom and reality (truth) in their original words.

 Why not use Standard English practices to note such changes?

-We find that using Standard English practices to denote our changes distract a person’s attention away from the deeper truth of the quote and into an internal, egoic dialogue about the changes.
+Using Standard English practices to denote changes tends to distract a person’s attention away from the deeper wisdom the words try to impart, and into an internal dialogue about the changes made.

 For example, if we quoted Gandhi using Standard English practices it would look like this: “[All] who [harp] on [their] woes, multiplies them manifold.”

-When somebody reads the quote in this format, their ego is likely to notices the brackets, see them as a puzzle, and start to churning up thought, such as, “What was originally there instead of “all”?
-Those?
-People?
-Men?
+When somebody reads the quote in this format, it will tend to trigger a proliferation of thought.
+The ego will look at it as if it is a puzzle that needs to be solved, and also add its own judgments and commentary, with thoughts like, “What was originally there instead of “all”?
+Was it ‘Those’?
+‘People’?
+‘Men’?
 What was there instead of ‘harp,’ and ‘their’?
 Why did they change it?
 I don’t like this.
 Why couldn’t they have just used the original quote?
-These people are stupid….”
-Due to this distraction and resulting proliferation of thought, the profound truth in the statement is less appreciated or lost entirely.
+These people frustrate me.
+What a stupid way to do things….”
+Due to this distraction and resulting proliferation of thought, the profound wisdom in the statement is less appreciated or lost entirely.

 Why not just use the original quote?
 We all know that Gandhi is using a universal “he” and “his” to speak of everyone and not just males.

 We are committed to creating a world where all people, all beings, and all life is valued, respected, and allowed to thrive.
-As best as we are able to, we want the words we share with others to explicitly reflect our love, compassion, and appreciation towards all life.
+We want the words we share with others to explicitly reflect our love, compassion, and appreciation towards all life.

-We also want to honor the various teachers from the past whose wisdom has been handed down through the ages in written form.
-We want to share their wisdom with the rest of the world, and attribute them as the source of the wisdom.
+At the same time, we want to honor the various teachers from the past whose wisdom has been handed down through the ages in written form.
+We want to share their wisdom with the rest of the world, and attribute them as the source.

-Unfortunately, many of these teachers come from a time and place where human slavery, caste systems, subjugation of women, animals, and the earth, and other inequalities were commonplace.
-These ego-based cultural standards seeped into language, including what was deemed proper syntax and grammar, and the colorful metaphors of the time.
-Or, because of English’s grammar rules and aesthetic considerations, the unintended exclusions and inequalities arose in the translation of their words into English.
-At other times, a very wise, yet not fully enlightened teacher, may have great wisdom in most aspects of their life, while containing a huge blind spot in another that seeps unconsciously into their writing.
+Many of these teachers come from a time and place where human slavery, caste systems, subjugation of women, animals, and the earth, and other inequalities were commonplace.
+These prejudicial cultural norms seeped into their language as standard syntax and grammar, and also appear as the colorful metaphors of the time.
+Alternately, their language may have been fully inclusive, but because of the prejudices imbedded in Standard English, unintended exclusions and inequalities arose when their words were translated into English.
+At other times, teachers who have great wisdom in most aspects of their life, still have a complete egoic blind spot in another arena of their life that unconsciously bleeds into their teachings.

-Although, our choices for how to respect our teachers and all life may not be perfect, it is the best solution we have come up with for now.
-We appreciate any and all of your willingness to be open to and understand our intentions behind the choices we have made.
+Although our choices for how to respect our teachers and all life may not be perfect, it is the best solution we have come up with for now.
+We greatly appreciate your willingness to be open and understanding of our intentions behind the choices we have made.

 The author wrote their words in a certain way to create an intended linguistic rhythm and beauty with their words.
 Don’t you think your changes take away from the aesthetics and come off as disrespectful to the author’s original intent?

-We do our best to keep the aesthetics of the quote, yet at times, we may not do that.
-We have made a conscious decision to prioritize truth over beauty, when that beauty contains delusion and exclusion.
+We do our best to keep the aesthetics of the quote, yet at times, we may sacrifice aesthetics on the altar of inclusivity and clarity.
+We have made a conscious decision to prioritize wisdom over beauty, when that beauty contains prejudice and exclusion.

-The words we share are words that point to truth and wisdom.
-It’s most likely the author’s primary intent was to make the truth known, so we paraphrase their words with that understanding in mind.
-We paraphrase their words with love and respect for the teachers, you, as well as for everyone who may read our words.
+It’s most likely that the author’s primary intent was to share their wisdom, so we paraphrase their words with that understanding in mind.
+We paraphrase their words with love and respect for them, you, and for everyone else who may read our words.

-Again, we admit this is not a perfect system, but we are doing our best to help people see the truth that will set them free from their misery and suffering.
-Thank you for your willingness to be open-minded and for any understanding and patience you are willing to offer us.
+We admit this is an imperfect solution.
+Still, we find this solution the best way to help uplift all life, and share wisdom that will help free you and others from needless misery and suffering.
+Thank you for your willingness to be open-minded and for any understanding and patience you extend us.

 Your arrogance of proclaiming to know what is and what is not the truth, and then changing people’s words, really angers and upsets me.

-Thank you for your willingness to be honest about your feelings.
-We realize that our attempts to be more inclusive may trigger stress, anger, frustration, and other disturbances in some people.
-Please know that we love and care for you and did NOT make these decisions to upset you.
-Use this distress as an opportunity to explore your mind’s thoughts and awaken.
-Please become very mindful.
-Focus your attention on the sensations of your breath for a few in- and out-breaths.
+Thank you for your willingness to be honest about your thoughts and feelings.
+We realize that our attempts to be fully inclusive may trigger stress, anger, frustration, and other disturbing emotions in some people.
+Please know that we love and care about your well-being.

 Can you please explain your pronoun choices to me?

-We have address this issue in the blog post, “How We Handle Pronouns and Why We Handle Them This Way,” and we encourage you to read it.
+Please read the article, “How We Handle Pronouns and Why We Handle Them This Way,” to find the answer to this question.

 We are here to serve, so let us know how we can make your life more wonderful!
-If you are having and problem with the site, audio files, or so on, let us know.
+If you have problems with the site, audio files, or so on, let us know.
 If you have a comment, reaction or question about the content, let us know.
 Thank you!
-May you know your deepest essence to be boundless love, peace, joy, and compassion.
+May you know your deepest essence to be boundless love, peace, compassion, and joy!